andyboeh/esphome-weider_wp/README.md

 So far, only automatic mode is supported since polling mode does not seem to deliver different, more or better data.

+The code is heavily WiP and the configuration syntax is likely to change once setting parameters and proper representation as a climate entity is supported.

 ## Hardware setup

 Connect your ESP via RS232 to the heat pump according to the docs of Weider.
 I use an SP3232 level shifter and connected the DTR/DSR signals to ESP inputs/outputs.
 This allows controlling PC or modem mode, but is not a strict requirements.
 If left floating, the heat pump is in PC mode automatically.
 The RTS/CTS signal is bridged at my DB9 connector, I'm not sure if this is required (the Weider docs use hardware flow control, so I assumed yes).